raspberrypi/documentation/setup/README.md

 - [SD Card](../installation/sd-cards.md)
     - We recommend an 8GB class 4 SD card - ideally preinstalled with [NOOBS](../installation/noobs.md).
 - [Display & connectivity cable](monitor-connection.md)
-    - Any monitor or TV should work as a display for the Pi - ideally one with HDMI input but other connections are available.
+    - Any HDMI/DVI monitor and any TV should work as a display for the Pi.
+For best results, use one with HDMI input, but other connections are available for older devices.
 - Keyboard and mouse
-    - Any standard USB keyboard and mouse should work.
+    - Any standard USB keyboard and mouse will work with your Raspberry Pi.
-    - Wireless keyboards and mice work if already paired.
+    - Wireless keyboards and mice will work if already paired.
-    - For keyboard layout configuration see [raspi-config](../configuration/raspi-config.md).
+    - For keyboard layout configuration options see [raspi-config](../configuration/raspi-config.md).
 - [Power supply](../hardware/raspberrypi/power.md)
     - The Pi is powered by a USB Micro power supply (like most standard mobile phone chargers).
     - You'll need a good-quality power supply that can supply at least 700mA at 5V.